 Additionally, difficulty with verbal fluency, especially word finding — the feeling that “the word is on the tip of my tongue” — is common.

 Cognitive difficulties may be a direct result of lesions.
 Cognition may also be impaired by one or more of these contributing factors:

 - poor sleep

 - the effects of medication

-Some cognitive functions are more likely than others to remain healthy.
-General intelligence and information, and understanding of words, tend to be preserved.
+Some cognitive functions are more likely than others to remain unaffected or minimally affected by MS. General intelligence information and understanding of words tend to be preserved.

 Many memory functions occur in a gray matter structure called the hippocampus.
 Its name comes from the Greek word for seahorse because this structure is shaped like a seahorse.

 Damage to the corpus callosum, a very heavily myelinated bundle of nerves that connects the two hemispheres of the brain, is also associated with cognitive impairment.

 Overall, brain atrophy and loss of brain volume are also highly correlated with cognitive function issues.

 There are short tests of specific cognitive functions that can be easily and quickly administered in a doctor’s office.
 These can help screen for evidence of cognitive impairment.
 For example, one such test is called the Symbol Digit Modalities Test (SDMT).